syncfusion-content/angular-docs/angular/Tile/Caption-configuration.md

 The **icon** attribute is used to set the caption icon for tile instead of text.

 The **position** attribute is used to set the position for caption text.
-By default, the caption text position as innerbottom.
+By default, the caption text position as innerBottom.

 The **alignment** attribute is used to align the text or icon of tile component.